 The conflict between Russia and Ukraine, the conflict between Israel and Hamas, and the expansion of such conflicts to other areas or countries or similar conflicts could adversely impact our business and financial results.
-Although we do not have any operations outside of North America, we may be affected by the broader consequences of the ongoing international conflicts or expansion of such conflicts to other areas or countries or similar conflicts elsewhere, such as, increased inflation, supply chain issues, including access to parts for our revenue equipment, embargoes, geopolitical shift, access to diesel fuel, higher energy prices, potential retaliatory action by the Russian or other governments and the extent of the conflict's effect on the global economy.
+Although we do not have any operations outside of North America, we may be affected by the broader consequences of the ongoing international conflicts or expansion of such conflicts to other areas or countries or similar conflicts such conflicts to other areas or countries or similar conflicts elsewhere, such as, increased inflation, supply chain issues, including access to parts for our revenue equipment, embargoes, geopolitical shift, access to diesel fuel, higher energy prices, potential retaliatory action by the Russian or other governments and the extent of the conflict's effect on the global economy.
 The magnitude of these risks cannot be predicted, including the extent to which these conflicts may heighten other risks disclosed herein.
 Any of the above-mentioned factors could materially adversely affect our business and financial results.